+The PI on the project, Dr. Cramer had to take family leave for 6 weeks this quarter.
 The budget is very constrained for the tasks in this work.
 The team will strive to complete all deliverables within the budget and time frame set forth in the contract.
 The Covid-19 pandemic will continue to affect this project.
 All activities that entailed meeting with people in 2020 are curtailed, including the annual meeting for this pooled fund study.
 It may be prudent to extend the project for an additional year to accommodate opportunities to present at conferences that will be canceled or pushed back, such as the Transportation Research Board meeting in Washington DC, the Northeastern Wildlife Conference, and possibly ICOET.

-The information generated from this work will be available for U.S. DOT's and Canadian MoT's for assistance in incorporat wildlife concerns into transportation processes.
+The information generated from this work will be available for U.S. DOT's and Canadian MoT's for assistance in incorporating wildlife concerns into transportation processes.